gumaerc-testorg/6.046j-fall-2005/content/pages/syllabus.md

 Problem Sets
 ------------

 Nine problem sets will be assigned during the semester.
-The course [calendar]({{< baseurl >}}/pages/calendar) shows the tentative schedule of assignments and due dates, but the actual due date will always be on the problem set itself.
+The course {{% resource_link 23404667-19b0-324f-1dfa-4900f92a6447 "calendar" %}} shows the tentative schedule of assignments and due dates, but the actual due date will always be on the problem set itself.

 *   Late homework will generally not be accepted.
 If there are extenuating circumstances, you should make **prior** arrangements with your recitation instructor. **An excuse from the Dean's Office will be required if prior arrangements have not been made**.
 *   Each problem should be written up on a separate sheet (or sheets) of paper, since problems may be graded by separate graders.
 Mark the top of each sheet with the following: